lightlace/cpp-docs.de-de/docs/mfc/reference/canimationsize-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 73410ae17465880f455e5b15026f6cc010803c19
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 84b9ae3b81f72f6c0ae8e88f78357c29e8d82ffd
+ms.openlocfilehash: 2f65230f8a54737c95e99925a9a7812686acad2f
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="canimationsize-class"></a>CAnimationSize-Klasse
+# <a name="canimationsize-class"></a>CAnimationSize Class
-Implementiert die Funktion eines Größenobjekts, dessen Dimensionen animiert werden können.
+Implements the functionality of a size object whose dimensions can be animated.

 ## <a name="syntax"></a>Syntax